ElSolem/qualge/README.md

 - [Sidis Checkerboard 2D](https://www.shadertoy.com/view/cdVBDt) Shadertoy
 - [Sidis Checkerboard 3D](https://cineshader.com/view/cdVBDt) Cineshader

-Use these to view how it can be applied to 2D and 3D graphics with no variation in code, onky context.
+Use these to view how it can be applied to 2D and 3D graphics with no variation in code, only context.